 3) Panthertown Valley – Cost: Free (Map Purchase Strongly Recommended)

 Tucked away in the Nantahala National Forest near Cashiers and Sapphire, the “Yosemite of the East” is ready for you to explore.
-Panthertown is home to 6,311 acres of pristine forests, over a dozen waterfalls and 30-miles of hiking and biking trails.
+Panthertown Valley is for serious adventurers only – it’s not a national park, but a backcountry wilderness area with over 6,400 acres of pristine forests, over a dozen waterfalls, and 30-miles of multi-use trails, perfect for bringing out the outdoor adventurer in all of us.
 That much trail can cause some directional confusion, so we always recommend purchasing a map, either at the Highland Hiker in Cashiers or online here.
 Sitting in a temperate rainforest, the summer months remain cool, making it perfect for a refreshing day in nature.
 Spring and fall bring their beauty, as the mountains take on new shades.
 During our “Secret Season” (January – March), a whole new adventure comes alive.
 Waterfalls such as Schoolhouse, Greenland Creek, and Granny Burrell falls may freeze over, bringing the shimmering grandeur of a frozen waterfall to life.

 4) Lake Glenville/Pines Recreation Area – Cost: Free